dltmjk/ellul/content/zettelkasten/literature notes/Honour/Atoms/Limbs/Models as Instruments.md

 Sources:
 [[Do Machine Learning Models Represent Their Targets?]]

-Structure
-1. What are models?
-2. How do models represent their targets
-3. Double nature of models
-4. What we require is a causal and conceptual account of a model

 What exactly are the higher level rules needed

 1. What are models